-There may be small quizzes given at the beginning of some classes.
+There will be small quizzes given at the beginning of some classes.
 These quizzes are based on the assigned reading.
 They will be calculated as part of your Chapter Test score.

 I do NOT give make-up tests.
 If you miss a test for any reason, you will receive a "0" score.
 At the end of the semester, I remove the lowest score for each student.
 As a result, if you miss one test due to illness, this will excuse the missed test.

-ATTENDANCE: You are expected to attend every class.
-There are 12 weeks (24 sessions) of regular classes this semester, so missing only a few days will make you miss a great deal of information and study.
+ATTENDANCE: You are expected to attend every live session.
+There are 11 weeks (22 sessions) of regular classes this semester, so missing only a few days will make you miss a great deal of information and study.
 You are allowed only three (3) absences due to illness without penalty.
 The 4th absence will mean your grade will go down one full letter (i.e., an "A" will become a "B", a "BC" will become a "CD"); the 5th absence will mean your grade will go down TWO full letters (i.e., an "A" will become a "C").
 On the 6th absence, you will automatically FAIL the class.

 Sleeping in class is not permitted.
 If you fall asleep in class, it will be counted as an absence.

 You are also expected to arrive on time.
-If you are more than 3 minutes late arriving in class, I will mark you as "Late."
+If you enter the class more than 3 minutes after class start, I will mark you as "Late."
 If you are late three times, I will count that as a full absence.
 Regardless of the reason for your absence, if you miss a class, it is your responsibility to catch up on material.
 Absence is no excuse for missed assignments.
 If technical difficulties are making it difficult for you to attend class on time, contact your professor and Student Affairs right away.